-Some PBS commands can be run by any PBS user, while some require administrator or operator privilege.
-Some commands provide extended features for administrators and operators.
+Some PBS commands or command options can be run by any PBS user, while some require elevated privilege.

 Job

 A PBS job is a task, in the form of a shell script, cmd batch file, Python script, etc. describing the commands and/or applications you want to run.
 You hand your task off to PBS, where it becomes a PBS job.